learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Angular.md

 Angular is a framework which allows people to create responsive single page web apps.
 It is built on TypeScript and can be used to build scalable web apps, has a collection of well-integrated libraries which cover many features and several tools to help build, test and maintain your code.
 With Angular you can create single-page-application where you have a single html file where changes are rendered in the browser.
 Familiarity with HTML/CSS as well as JavaScript/TypeScript will be needed while building your web app.

 ## NgRx State Management
 Angular applications often deal with complex state management as they grow in size and complexity.
 NgRx is a well-organized state management library for Angular applications that leverages reactive programming concepts.
 It is inspired by Redux, a popular state management library for React applications, but is more structured (in file structure and component interaction).

+# Install NgRx
 You can get started with NgRx by using this npm command:
 ```bash
 npm install @ngrx/store @ngrx/effects @ngrx/store-devtools.
 ```